 Cuba is vibrant and captivating!
 It constantly feels like you’re on a the set of a movie.
 Unexpected and amazing sights are around every corner and flowing from the streets.
 Always have your camera ready because you never know what you’ll be seeing next!

 The most expected and accepted type of payment is cash.
-Credit cards can be used at ATMs but it’s not common for businesses to accept them.
-And NOBODY wants to miss out on fresh churros from a push cart on the street!
+Credit cards can be used at ATM’s but it’s not very common for businesses to accept them.
+And NOBODY wants to miss out on fresh churros from the push cart on the street!
 So carry cash!

 Local banks exchange Euros at a reasonable rate.
-I wouldn’t recommend coming with US dollars.
+I wouldn’t recommend arriving with US dollars, it will be more difficult to exchange.
 The local people use CUP which is a different currency than used by tourists, who use CUC’s.